Sri Lankan Studies

 - Cornell’s South Asia Program is an Institutional Member of the American Institute of Sri Lankan Studies, which supports long-term collaborations between U.S., European, and Sri Lankan scholars.

-- The international Sri Lanka Graduate Student Conference, Borders: Real and Imagined, was held in November 2018 at Cornell, as well as Sri Lanka: Critical Reflections on Legacies of Authority and Difference in October 2017.
-SAP will host the conference again in 2022.
+- The international Sri Lanka Graduate Student Conference, Writing Sri Lanka, was held in April 2022 at Cornell, as well as Borders: Real and Imagined, in November 2018 at Cornell, and Sri Lanka: Critical Reflections on Legacies of Authority and Difference in October 2017.
+SAP expects to host the conference again in 2023.

 - Depicting the Sri Lankan Vernacular is a digital collection of original photographs and drawings housed at the Cornell University Library.
 The materials were collected between 1965 and 2012 by Bonnie and Robert MacDougall.